scholarslab/Geoloader/README.md

 ## Usage

-Individual assets can be loaded programmatically by instantiating one of the two loader classes with a filename and a metadata hash:
+Load individual GeoTIFFs and Shapefiles by instantiating one of the two loader classes with a filename and metadata hash:

 ```ruby
 require "geoloader"